Guy Peellaert: Career

 He also designed programme titles for television shows on the French TV channel Antenne 2 in 1982.

 Peellaert and Cohn collaborated again on 20th-Century Dreams in 1999, with illustrations of political and world historical figures.

 His work has been exhibited internationally and magazines like Les Inrockuptibles, The Guardian and Vanity Fair have praised his work.

+Death

-He died at the age of 74 of cancer.
+Peellaert died at the age of 74 of cancer.